The Role of Confounders and Linearity in Ecological Inference: A Reassessment: An Example of the Fallacy

+A single summary of the voteshare is reported in each geography, each of which contains a mix of Black and non-Black voters.
+This makes it impossible to back out the Wallace voteshare among Black and non-Black voters separately in each geography.
+However, if the Wallace voteshare is 1 point lower in a county that is 61\% Black vs.~an otherwise equivalent county that is 60\% Black, we might infer that Black voters do not vote for Wallace at all.
+A simple intuition for ecological inference, then, is to plot the Wallace vote against the racial composition, and extend the slope of the line to a hypothetical, 100\% Black county.

-This reasoning suggests a simple (and as we will show, surprisingly sound) intuition for ecological inference: plot the Wallace vote against the racial composition, and extend the slope of the line to a hypothetical, 100\% Black county.
-Figure~\ref{fig-wal} shows exactly such a scatterplot in two states.\footnote{We use the 1970 decennial Census and historical county-level election results, showing the vote for George Wallace against the Black population, both as a share of the voting age population.} In South Carolina, county level voteshare for Wallace is negatively correlated with the prevalence of Black voters.\footnote{ This particular example is complicated by the fact that turnout may have differed by race.
-1968 was the first general election since the Voting Rights Act and parts of the Black vote may have lagged behind.
-Although turnout registration statistics by racial group are not available for these historical elections, a 1969 U.S. Census report estimates using surveys that turnout among Black registrants in this election lagged White voters by 10 points in the South (see \url{http://bit.ly/4lsvOKu}).
-The y-axis in Figure~\ref{fig-wal} treats not turning out as an outcome category in itself, so implicitly attempts to estimate differential turnout by ecological inference.} From this aggregate data one might intuitively infer, in this case correctly, that individual Black voters do not support Wallace: counties with fewer of these voters tend to have fewer Wallace votes.
+Figure~\ref{fig-wal} shows such a scatterplot of these two observed variables.
+In South Carolina, county-level voteshare for Wallace is negatively correlated with the prevalence of Black voters.\footnote{This figure is complicated by differential turnout by race; see Appendix~\ref{sec-app-wallace-turnout}.} From this aggregate data one might guess that individual Black voters do not support Wallace: counties with fewer of these voters tend to have fewer Wallace votes.
 However, in neighboring North Carolina, the relationship flips.
 Counties with a higher Black population, covering the coastal Piedmont region, are where Wallace wins the most votes.
-A naive observer might conclude that Black voters were therefore more likely to vote for Wallace than non-White voters in North Carolina.
+A naive observer might conclude that Black voters were more likely to vote for Wallace than non-Black voters in North Carolina.